abbr/NodeSSPI/README.md

       *   403 if max login attempts are reached
       *   401 for all in-progress authentications, including protocols that require multiple round trips or if max login attempts has not been reached.
       *   500 when NodeSSPI encountered exception it cannot handle.
     *  If option `authoritative` is not set to *true*, then response headers and `res.statusCode` will still be populated as described above, but NodeSSPI will not block the request, i.e. it will not call `res.end()`.
-Also, error message will be returned from calling `nodeSSPIObj.authenticate(req, res);` rather than sending to response.
+Also, error message will be returned from calling `nodeSSPIObj.authenticate(req, res, cb(err){});` in the *err* callback parameter rather than sending to response.
 This allows the caller and downstream middleware to make decision.

 ## Platforms
 NodeSSPI has been tested working on these Windows platforms: